dimbak/foundation-sites/docs/pages/grid.md

 ### Block Grids

 Block grids are a shorthand way to create equally-sized columns.
-Add a class of the format `.[size]-up-[n]` to change the number of columns within the row.
+Add a class of the format `.[size]-up-[n]` to change the number of columns within the row and the class `column` in each column.
 By default, the max number of columns you can use with block grid are 8.
-Adding the `.column-block` class to columns will apply a bottom margin equal to the width of gutters.
+Combining the `column` class and the `.column-block` class to columns will apply a bottom margin equal to the width of gutters.

 <p>
   <a class="" data-open-video="30:07"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>